PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-14 18:44:04
+Last updated: 2024-04-14 18:45:10
-Random Quote: Stacey, six kids in five years!
-The woman's basically a ride to the waterpark. - Ted Mosby
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev